 We work in partnership with key organisations such as the British Library, universities, museums and teaching associations to deliver our programme.

 Workshops may take place within exhibitions, museum spaces or in your own school.
-Contact our Education Programme Co-ordinator for more details.
+Contact our Education and Outreach Programme Manager for more details.

 At Film Africa we believe that believe that film is a key educational tool to engage, inspire and educate children, young people and their teachers.
 We celebrate the diversity of the African continent through cinema and aim to make the rich tapestry of African peoples, cultures and experiences more visible to young learners.